Bryan-Nsoh/AudioTranscriptionTool/Readme.md

 ## Troubleshooting

 **VAD model fails to load:**
-- WebRTC-VAD ships with the app; if it fails, try reinstalling dependencies
+- First run downloads the Silero model via Torch Hub; ensure internet access or clear the Torch cache if it fails

 **Microphone not detected:**
 - Check Windows audio input settings